Cancellation According to Policy

 Paris: Things Travelers Regret Doing

-- The best moments often come from slowing down, a Seine walk, a café break, or wandering.
+- The best memories often come from slowing down, taking a Seine River Cruise, relaxing at a Parisian café or wandering through Montmartre.

 Orsay Museum Visit Without the Rush